 Update the block diagram to assemble the model and visualize it in its initial configuration.
 The model visualization opens in a separate utility named Mechanics Explorer.
 Inspect the visualization pane for modeling issues such as missing bodies or improper joint connections.

-the model.
-Be sure to pick a solver suited for physical models, such
+sure to pick a solver suited for physical models, such as

-step that is small enough to accurately capture the fastest meaningful
+that is small enough to accurately capture the fastest meaningful changes

 Set the model configuration parameters to ensure that Mechanics Explorer opens automatically on model update or simulation.